-Technology has created prosperity for mankind at large but it has equally left plenty to “vegetate in the backwaters of the stream of progress.”
-During the days of the British Industrial Revolution a sizable share of the workforce was left worse off by almost any measure as they lost their jobs to technology.
+Technological progress has created widespread prosperity for humanity, yet it has also led to winners and losers in the labour market.
+During the days of the British Industrial Revolution a sizeable share of the workforce was left worse off as it lost jobs due to new technology.
 The result was a series of riots against machines.